JuliaMolSim/Molly.jl/docs/src/docs.md

 Molly has a rudimentary parser of [Gromacs](http://www.gromacs.org) topology and coordinate files.
 Data for a protein can be read into the same data structures as above and simulated in the same way.
-Currently, the OPLS-AA forcefield is implemented.
+Currently, the OPLS-AA force field is implemented.
 Here a [`StructureWriter`](@ref) is used to write the trajectory as a PDB file.
 ```julia
 atoms, specific_inter_lists, general_inters, neighbor_finder, coords, box_size = readinputs(